tianocore-docs/edk2-MinimumPlatformSpecification/README.md

 | Revision   | Revision History   | Date        |
 | ---------- | ------------------ | ----------- |
 | 0.7        | Initial release    | May   2019  |

-THIS SPECIFICATION IS PROVIDED "AS IS" WITH NO WARRANTIES WHATSOEVER,

-INCLUDING ANY WARRANTY OF MERCHANTABILITY, NONINFRINGEMENT, FITNESS

-FOR ANY PARTICULAR PURPOSE, OR ANY WARRANTY OTHERWISE ARISING OUT OF ANY PROPOSAL,

-SPECIFICATION OR SAMPLE.
-Except for a limited copyright license to copy this specification for internal use only, no license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted herein.

-Intel disclaims all liability, including liability for infringement of any proprietary rights, relating to implementation of information in this specification.
-Intel does not warrant or represent that such implementation(s) will not infringe such rights.

-Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
-Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.

-Intel and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

-* Other names and brands may be claimed as the property of others.

-Copyright © 2019, Intel Corporation